The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Theoretical Background

-However, the norm-like solution does represent a decomposable and therefore separate map from the typical affine layer.
-The decomposition is as if the affine layer precomposed with a normaliser, hence the association\footnote{Here `normaliser' is used non-standardly.
-In effect, the parameterised scaling and the overall map are treated as two separate, further-decomposable contributions for study.
-The latter becomes essentially indistinguishable from the notion of an activation function, blurring their distinction.
-This is because both typically apply a non-linear map when parameters are separated.
-This is discussed further in \textit{App.}~\ref{App:ParameterisedNormalisation}.}.

-Overall, this means that both structural solutions can act nonlinearly on representations when replacing the affine layer and used sequentially, although the affine approach crucially loses no representational degrees of freedom.
-This contrasts with the norm-like approach, which results in a loss of representational degrees of freedom and, hence, possibly non-redundant information.
-This does not appear favourable without a strong justification.
-Similar representational-degree-of-freedom losses are present for prior normalisers as well \cite{Ioffe2015, Ba2016, Zhang2019}, as discussed in \textit{App.}~\ref{App:ParameterisedNormalisation} and displayed in \textit{Fig.}~\ref{Fig:DifferentNorms}.
-The suppression/preservation of such degrees of freedom, over initially uncontrolled and absolute removal, is one arguably favourable characteristic of the affine-like solution over other normalisations.

-Furthermore, if the affine-like approach is empirically validated, then its success cannot be attributed to conventional gradient explanations.
-These partially helped motivate RMSNorm \cite{Zhang2019}.
-This departure can be seen in the comparisons between \textit{Eqns.}~\ref{Eqn:NormWeightUpdate}~and~\ref{Eqn:AffineWeightUpdate} --- which feature the gradient updates for the weights in the normalisation-like and affine-like correction, respectively.
+Thus, the comparable success of affine-like cannot be attributed to the scale-invariance of the forward pass, and the backward pass (also used to motivate RMSNorm's form).
+This backwards-pass departure can be seen in comparison of \textit{Eqns.}~\ref{Eqn:NormWeightUpdate}~and~\ref{Eqn:AffineWeightUpdate}, for norm-like and affine-like, respectively.